-‘NEW SILK: Exploring design-science collaboration for new materials’, Kirsi Niinimäki, Camilla Groth & Pirjo Kääriäinen
+Text by Kirsi Niinimäki, Camilla Groth & Pirjo Kääriäinen

 New relationships with materials

 Materials research is attracting new attention, not least from an art and design point of view.
 Artists and designers have increasingly started to explore and experiment with bio-materials in the purpose of creating their own materials.
 These materials are usually either new combinations of existing materials or attempts to grow new materials that in one way or another “create” themselves.
 New materials that have a biological existence behave in unexpected ways.
 They can be controlled by the creator to a certain extent, but the material also displays a will of its own.
-With these materials the explorative approach is the only possible route until the creator gains enough experience to be able to start controlling the material and to design a use for it.
+With these materials, the explorative approach is the only possible route until the creator gains enough experience to start controlling the material and design a use for it.

 Experimental interdisciplinary approach

 Designers’ processes are constructive, as knowledge is literally created through a building of concepts and experimenting with existing materials to design a product.
 Designers are thus used to uncertainty in the process and suspending anchoring the solution too early as this often aids in developing concepts further, reaching more developed and sophisticated results.
-Although scientists do have other traditions for their research processes, in the development of new materials they too are confronted with the unknown, with unexpected behaviour from the side of the materials.
+Although scientists do have other traditions for their research processes, in the development of new materials, they are confronted with the unknown, with unexpected behaviour from the side of the materials.